What time is it? U.S. Senate vote sets off debate on Daylight Saving Time

 "It is past time that we set our clocks forward forever," University of Washington law professor Steve Calandrillo said in congressional testimony last week.

-Daylight Saving Time was first adopted in 1918 to conserve fuel during World War 1.
-But studies have found little, if any, energy savings from the shift, according to the Congressional Research Service.
+Daylight saving time was first adopted in 1918 to conserve fuel during World War I. But studies have found little, if any, energy savings from the shift, according to the Congressional Research Service.

 Support for a permanent standard has grown in recent years.
 Since 2018, 18 states have passed laws to provide for year-round DST if Congress takes action, according to the National Conference of State Legislatures.

-"I‘m hopeful that we can end the silliness of the current system soon," said Democratic Representative Frank Pallone, who chaired a hearing on the issue last week.
+"I'm hopeful that we can end the silliness of the current system soon," said Democratic Representative Frank Pallone, who chaired a hearing on the issue last week but has not decided which time to endorse.

 Others said they do not want to switch to a standard that would lead to dark winter mornings.